 - a 1% increase in conversions was gained for each second removed from load time when the total load time was between 2-5 seconds

+Basically, when the site load time was reduced from 15 seconds to 14, conversions went up by 3%, and again by an additional 3% when that 14 seconds dropped to 13, and so on.
 Similarly, President Obama’s fundraising campaign increased its conversions by a dramatic 14% by reducing page load times from 5 seconds to 2.
 This may not sound like a big change, but in the long run, that resulted in the donation of an additional $34 million dollars.
 That’s a huge difference!
 It really does pay to be fast.

 If your conversions aren’t what you expected them to be, or you’re not getting the kind of sales you used to, take a look at your site speed.
 Run a test using a tool like Pingdom and see how you compare to the industry average of 10 seconds.
 Are there opportunities to slim down by compressing images or reducing content?

 While those extra one or two sales or leads per week may not seem like much, over time, they’ll definitely add up!